arnaudvericel/endgame_Cpp/README.md

 ## Your first endgame simulation:

-To execute endgame, the user needs to provide 2 command line arguments in the order specified below :
+To execute endgame, the user needs to provide 2 command line arguments in the order specified below:

 * the name of the disc input file.
 * the name of the dust input file.